tomhrr/dale/doc/all.md

 `if` usage is as follows:

-        (if {bool-expression} {true-case} {false-case})
+        (if {bool-expression} {true-case} [ {false-case} ])

-`if` is an expression, rather than a statement: it returns the value of evaluating whichever case is selected:
+`if` is an expression, rather than a statement.
+If the true and false branches evaluate to values of the same type, then the expression as a whole evaluates to the value of whichever branch is selected:

         (def n (var auto \ (if (< 5 10) 1 0)))
         (printf "%d\n" n) ; prints "1\n"

-Because it is an expression, both branches must return the same type of value.
-However, if either branch terminates (i.e. concludes with a `goto` or a `return`), it doesn't have a 'type' as such, and the other branch may then evaluate to any type.
+If either branch terminates (i.e. concludes with a `goto` or a `return`), while the other returns a usable value, then the expression as a whole will evaluate to the result of the latter branch.
+If both branches terminate, or if the types of both branches are not the same, or if the false branch is omitted, then the expression as a whole will evaluate to `void`.

 The lack of implicit casting means that many expressions which would evaluate to true/false in C do not work in the same way in Dale: